cs160-su22/cs160-su22.github.io/about.md

 **30\% Final project**: Final projects take place during the last three weeks of class in assigned groups of 4-6.
 For grading, we will take into account several aspects of the final project process: teamwork and participation, design checkpoints, observation/need-finding, evaluation, implementation, and deliverables (e.g., presentation, poster, article).

 **20\% Participation**: Your participation grade is determined based on your attendance, preparation, and participation in class and studio, and the feedback you provide on your peers’ designs.
-It is also determined by your activity on the course Slack and Piazza.
-Studio takes place on Fridays for the first 5 weeks of class, and you will provide feedback on peers’ designs.
+It is also determined by your activity on the course Slack.
+Studio takes place on Mondays, then Mon-Thurs for the last 3 weeks of class, and you will provide feedback on peers’ designs.

 **20\% Assessments**: Every week for the first 6 weeks, there will be a quiz.
 The quiz will cover content throughout the week, so we encourage you to complete it progressively during the week instead of waiting until the end.
 It will be multiple choice and short answer, and will cover lecture material (including breakout room prompts), readings from any prior week, and readings from the current week.
 There is no midterm or final exam.